TassioCarmo/havard-cs50x-week6-python/README.md

  in Python, there aren't technically characters individually.
 There's only strings, anyway.
 So I might as well do them all at once.
 So if I rerun the code now, Python of Uppercase.py.

  <code>after = before.upper()</code>

+## Command-line arguments, exit codes

+In python you have to import command args from the sys library

+<code>from sys import argv</code>